GenSpectrum/silo-benchmark-ci/docs/help_text.md

-You can insert benchmarking jobs for a commit by simply (force-)pushing it from your laptop to your branch `bench_$USER` in the SILO repository on GitHub, where USER is your ssh username here.
+You can insert benchmarking jobs for a commit by simply (force-)pushing it from your laptop to your branch `bench_$USER` in the SILO repository on GitHub, where USER is your ssh username here (e.g. "alexander").

 There are a few shortcut commands in `/opt/silo-benchmark-ci/docs/bin/`: